rthaiva1/Avatar/README.md

-# GetCryptoVal
+# Avatar
-IOS application that get BITCOIN price online and display it
+IOS application that stores powers of a popular game character in blockchain